tje3d/GostDroid/README.md

 Imported from : https://github.com/bndeff/socksdroid

-This is an updated version of [SocksDroid by PeterCxy](https://github.com/PeterCxy/SocksDroid) to support modern Android version.
+This is an updated version of [SocksDroid by PeterCxy](https://github.com/PeterCxy/SocksDroid) to support modern Android version, now rebranded as GostDroid.

 ## Recent Improvements

 ### Enhanced App List Management

 - **Multiple Package Support**: The app list now supports multiple package names with an improved UI
 - **Easy Management**: Tap on "App List" to open a dedicated dialog for managing apps
 - **Add/Remove Apps**: Simple buttons to add new apps or remove selected ones